rawan2/predictive-analysis-projects-/README.md

 # predictive-analysis-projects-
-some of my work with a team, in one of my predictive analysis project that I have enjoyed working on it.
+some of my work with a team, on one of my predictive analysis project that I have enjoyed working on it.